Tap to get financing

 Different Interest Rates for Different Loans

 In general, commercial mortgage rates vary by asset class, geographic location, tenant mix, property type, leverage, debt service coverage, sponsorship and hundreds of other factors that are carefully considered in the underwriting for each loan.
 All of these rates are driven by indices (as indicated below).
-Commercial Real Estate Loans specializes in underwriting and analyzing property financials.
+We specialize in underwriting and analyzing property financials.
 We then leverage the correct scenarios with the right lenders in order to drive down spreads and costs and maximize returns for our clients.

 Fannie Mae Loans